 Often compared to a kid-friendly "Radiolab," this podcast not only addresses fascinating topics but also tries to foster a love of science itself by interviewing scientists about their process and discoveries.
 The hosts don't assume that listeners have a science background — but even kids who think they don't like science may change their minds after listening to this podcast.
 Best for: Kids and tweens

 From the people behind the award-winning website HowStuffWorks, this frequently updated podcast explains the ins and outs of everyday things, from the major ("How Free Speech Works") to the mundane ("How Itching Works").
 Longer episodes and occasional adult topics such as alcohol, war and politics make this a better choice for older listeners, but hosts Josh and Chuck keep things engaging and manage to make even complex topics relatable.
-And with nearly 1,000 episodes in its archive, you might never run out of new things to learn.
+And with hundreds of episodes in its archive, you might never run out of new things to learn.
 Best for: Teens